|Grade:||Letter grade (A through F)|

 |Course Cost:||Fieldwork, max NOK 600 (up to 3 days x NOK 200 per overnight stay)|

 |Examination support material:||Bilingual dictionary between English and mother tongue, non-programmable calculator|

 60 ECTS within the fields of mathematics and physics or a related discipline.
 The applicant must be enrolled in a programme at Bachelor level, or document that the courses are approved into the applicant’s current study programme.

-The course should be combined with AGF-223 Remote Sensing and Space Instrumentation.
+The course should be combined with AGF-223 Upper Atmospheric and Space Physics: Observational techniques and instrumentation.

 This course will lead to basic understanding of key properties and processes of the polar region stratosphere and mesosphere, the polar middle atmosphere.
 These include radiation, chemistry, dynamics and circulation, particle precipitation, aerosol physics and wave activity.
 The propagation and effect of planetary and gravity waves will be described.
 The importance of waves in connecting the middle atmosphere and the troposphere will be discussed.
 Special attention will be paid to how radar, lidar, optical and rocket instrumentation can be used to investigate the middle layers of the atmosphere.

 The students will get an introduction to the physics of aerosol particles and their role in formation of noctilucent clouds, polar stratospheric clouds, and mesospheric radar echoes.
 Measurements of stratospheric and mesospheric ozone will be introduced.
 The field component will consist of a number of excursions to relevant research facilities nearby Longyearbyen, such as atmospheric radar sites and the Kjell Henriksen Observatory (KHO) as well as an excursion to Ny-Ålesund.